api integrations erp

 Does Odoo Support Webhooks?

 Yes.
 Odoo has supported native webhooks since Odoo 17 (October 2023), for both incoming and outgoing events, configured without code from Settings, Technical, Automation Rules.
-Odoo 19 added webhook management and delivery logs inside Studio, with a resend button for failed deliveries.
-They should be the default for any modern Odoo integration.
+Odoo 19 added webhook management and call logging inside Studio.
+If your design depends on automatic retry or a manual resend of failed deliveries, verify that behavior in your Odoo version first rather than assuming it.
+Webhooks should still be the default trigger for any modern Odoo integration.

-For most of Odoo’s history, there was no native way for the platform to tell an outside system “something just happened.”
-You had to poll: ask Odoo every few minutes whether anything changed, which is wasteful, slow, and bumps straight into that one-call-per-second ceiling on Odoo Online.
+Before Odoo 17 there was no native way for the platform to tell an outside system "something just happened"; you had to poll, which bumps straight into that one-call-per-second ceiling on Odoo Online.
 The two directions now available:

 • Incoming webhooks trigger an automation when an outside system calls in